kiwitcms/Kiwi/docs/source/guide/admin.rst

 Configure Kiwi's base URL
 -------------------------

-The first step you need to do is configure the base URL of your KiwiTestPad installation.
+The first step you need to do is configure the base URL of your Kiwi TCMS installation.
 This is used to construct links to test plans, test cases, etc.
 The default value is ``127.0.0.1:8000`` which is suitable if you are running in devel mode.
 To update the setting go to